Indicia-Team/indicia-docs/administrating/importing-transect.rst

 wind_speed                                  A term list attribute. any_butterflies\_?
 A boolean attribute, 0/1.
 =========================================== ===========

+Note, for automatic field matching, omit underscores from 'location external key' and 'grid ref'.

 The settings for the sample import are similar to the locations.
 The coordinate reference system selected should match that of the grid_ref.
 See screenshot